twpayne/chezmoi/docs/FAQ.md

 * `chezmoi cd` opens a shell in the source directory, where you can run your usual version control commands, like `git add` and `git commit`.

-* `chezmoi git` *arguments* and `chezmoi hg` *arguments* run `git` and `hg` respectively in the source directory with *arguments*, for example `chezmoi git add .`.
+* `chezmoi git` and `chezmoi hg` run `git` and `hg` respectively in the source directory and pass extra arguments to the command.
 If you're passing any flags, you'll need to use `--` to prevent chezmoi from consuming them, for example `chezmoi git -- commit -m "Update dotfiles"`.

-* `chezmoi source` *arguments* runs your configured version control system in your source directory.
-It works in the same was as the `chezmoi git` and `chezmoi hg` commands.
+* `chezmoi source` runs your configured version control system in your source directory.
+It works in the same way as the `chezmoi git` and `chezmoi hg` commands, but uses `sourceVCS.command`.

-* chezmoi has experimental support for automatically committing and pushing changes to your git repo whenever you run a command.
-See the "Explore experimental features" section in the how-to for more information.

 ## How do I only run a script when a file has changed?

-A common example of this is that you're using [Homebrew](https://brew.sh/) and have `.Brewfile` listing all the packages that you want installed and only want to run `brew bundle --global` when the contents of `.Brewfile` changes.
+A common example of this is that you're using [Homebrew](https://brew.sh/) and have `.Brewfile` listing all the packages that you want installed and only want to run `brew bundle --global` when the contents of `.Brewfile` have changed.

 chezmoi has two types of scripts: scripts that run every time, and scripts that only run when their contents change. chezmoi does not have a mechanism to run a